 Love is a woman’s basic need:

 Philosophers too, have been musing over women’s psyche for hundreds of years.
-Researches and musings aside, the fact that ‘a woman gets her sense of security from knowing that she is loved’ has always been encompassed in the Holy Bible.
-God, in His infinite wisdom, commanded a husband to love his wife because He created her with that fundamental need to be loved.
+Research and musings aside, the fact that ‘a woman gets her sense of security from knowing that she is loved has always been encompassed in the Holy Bible.
+God, in His infinite wisdom, commands a husband to love his wife because He created her with that fundamental need to be loved.
 Who else but our Maker to know our every need and to instruct us to meet each other’s needs in the power of the Holy Spirit?
 This might sound like a lot of work but we must rest assured in the truth that we are never alone because He promised to be with us every step of the way (Matthew 20:28).
-And how blessed are we that we have the Almighty God who keep promises perfectly!
+And how blessed are we that we have the Almighty God who keep promises perfectly (Jeremiah 1:12)!

-If we could have it, daughters would thrive in the security of their father’s love and ultimately if and when they get married, their source of security would transition from a father’s love to a husband’s love.
+If we could have it the ideal way, daughters would thrive in the security of their father’s love and ultimately if and when they get married, their source of security would transition from a father’s love to a husband’s love.
 But the fallen world wouldn’t let us have it that easily, would it?

 On the contrary, lots of women grew up without knowing what it’s like to have known a father’s love.
 And, the number of women who don’t feel loved by their husbands may far exceed our expectations.
 Hence, we can leave it to our imaginations as to just how many women might be living in fear and insecurity because of the absence/abuse/apathy of a father or a husband.
 Therefore, it is vital for those women to understand the truth about God who loves them flawlessly, unconditionally and eternally in Christ, the living hope.